amasad/debug_utils/README.md

 Remove previously set debug event handler.

-### $duf(function ref)

-Set a breakpoint on the first line of the function referenced.
-Works by searching through the source for the function, so it won't work if you have multiple functions with the _exact_ same source.
-See `$dum` to debug a method.

-### $dufl(function ref)

-Logs the arguments passed to the function.

-### $dufr(function ref)

-Removes previosly set debugger or log statement.

 ### $dum(object, method)

 Wraps an object's method with a wrapper function with a debugger statement so